1886 Navy Midshipmen football team: Season

 The season began with a game against St. Johns, one of the first contests in what would become a heated rivalry.
 Navy won the game with relative ease, 12–0.
 The following game was against Johns Hopkins, played on November 13.
 The contest was an irregularity in the schools' rivalry; all previous and most following games were played on Thanksgiving Day, as a part of the Naval Academy's Thanksgiving athletic carnival.
 Although the score was close, a 6–0 win for the Naval Academy, Hopkins was never a threat to the cadets.
 After this point, the Academy's luck shifted.
-The squad was upset 4–0 in a rematch with St. Johns, and barely defeated Johns Hopkins in a 15–14 contest, played as a part of the athletic carnival.
+The squad was upset 4–0 (or 10–0) in a rematch with St. Johns, and barely defeated Johns Hopkins in a 15–14 contest, played as a part of the athletic carnival.
 The Baltimore American covered the Johns Hopkins game in detail:

 Early in the first half, by much rushing, forcing, snap-backs and vigorous bully-ragging Riggs, the huge Hopkins quarterback, crashed over the goal line for 4 points.
 Paul Dashiell converted.
 Riggs repeated his performance but Dashiell missed conversion.
 Navy then adopted the Hopkins rushing tactics and Stone went over for the first score.

 With Hopkins backed up against her own goal line, Dashiell broke through the entire Navy team for a touchdown.
 Goal was missed and the score was 14 to 6 against Navy.
 With the game fast coming to a close The Tars formed a closely knit ball with the halfback in center.

 Navy hit pay-dirt but the referee found something illegal and called the ball back, much to the consternation of the Cadet rooters.
 But on the next play, George Hayward kicked a field goal, making the score 14 to 11.
 Just before the game ended, a double pass, Bill Cloke to captain Clarence Stone, carried to ball over the Hopkins goal for the 4 points that won the game.

 Just two days after the second Hopkins game, on November 27, the Naval Academy challenged the Princeton Tigers reserve squad and was easily shutout, 30–0.
 The Academy never came close to scoring on the reserves.
 The Naval Academy hosted Gallaudet in its final game of the season sometime in December, a contest that the visitors won in a shutout, 16–0.